lefred/oci-mysql-idc/examples/example-2/README.md

-## Create VCN and Deploy Mysql Cluster
+## Create VCN and Deploy MySQL Replication Cluster
-This example creates a VCN in Oracle Cloud Infrastructure including default route table, DHCP options, security list and subnets from scratch, then use terraform_oci_mysql module to deploy a Mysql cluster.
+This example creates a VCN in Oracle Cloud Infrastructure including default route table, DHCP options, security list and subnets from scratch, then use terraform_oci_mysql module to deploy a MySQL Replication Cluster.

 ### Using this example
 Update terraform.tfvars with the required information.